Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Save the Traefik docker-compose file.

 Open the acme.json file, delete all contents, and save it.
-Alternatively, you may delete acme.json file and recreate an empty file (remember to set the right permissions as described previously).
+Alternatively, you may delete acme.json file and recreate an empty file.

 The logs look good without any errors.
+Highlighted are some of the key messages to look for in the log.
 Now let us check the certificates in the browser to verify the SSL certificate.

 Final Letsencrypt Ssl Certificate Using Traefik Reverse Proxy